Team Management & Productivity Software

 1. Overview

-• At Curowork, I focused on improving the usability of the product by simplifying complex interfaces and refining existing features.
-My work centered on helping users complete their tasks more efficiently as the product continued to evolve and expand.
+I focused on improving the usability of the product by simplifying interfaces and refining features.
+My work centered on helping users complete their tasks more efficiently as the product continued to evolve.

 1. The Problem

-• As the app grew in the amount of features, users struggled to navigate cluttered layouts and encountered inconsistencies across features, which made common flows harder to understand and slowed down productivity.
+As the app grew in the amount of features, users struggled to navigate cluttered layouts and encountered inconsistencies across features.
+Common flows were hard to understand and slowed down productivity.

 1. Solution

 Users found the pre-existing capacity forecast feature valuable as it showed them how much time they had in a day.
-To improve the discoverability, this view was integrated into the planner, allowing users to see their daily schedule overview at a glance.
+This view was integrated into the main section of the software, the planner, allowing users to see their daily schedule overview at a glance.

 Emphasizing hierarchy

-The date was previously hard to scan because it had equal visual weight to the other elements.
+Previously, the calendar's date was hard to scan because it had equal visual weight to the other elements.
 To improve the hierarchy, the month was placed on the top because it changes less frequently.
 The date was increased in size so it had better visibility and scanning.
-Additionally, by combining the capacity forecast and the calendar view eliminated the need for users to visit another page, reducing overall clicks.
+Additionally, by combining the capacity forecast and the calendar view, this eliminated the need for users to visit another page, reducing overall clicks.

 Conclusion